Slide

 Michael Hayden, C.M., O.B.C., MB, ChB, FRCP(C), FRSC, Ph.D.

 Dr. Hayden received Bachelor of Medicine and Bachelor of Surgery degrees and a Ph.D. in Genetics from the University of Cape Town, South Africa.
-He also holds honorary doctorates of science from the University of Alberta and University of Gottingen.
+He also holds honorary doctorates of science from the University of Alberta, University of Gottingen and University of Cape Town.
 He is a Killam professor at the University of British Columbia.

 AU-007